 Primary health care

-- Health counselling, including health education, contraception advice, maternity and child welfare and medical examinations
+- Health counselling, including health education and contraception advice

 - School and student health care